TetianaDiachenko/kottans-frontend/README.md

  	* prehistory of creating VCS
  	* detailed information about the basic Git workflow (when in each repository we have a Git directory, a working tree, and a staging area)
+	* pull-merge-push workflow
-	* pull requests.
+	* pull requests
+	* tracking(bugs) issues
+	*  a continuous integration (CI) and continuous delivery (CD)

-Then I had some practice in the [learngitbranching.js.org](learngitbranching.js.org) (basis and Push & Pull - remote repositories in Git!).
+Then I had some practice in the [learngitbranching.js.org](learngitbranching.js.org).
 These tasks were very usefull to understanding how the git works.

 So in the future I'll be used Git in my projects.